 I also get a copy when it’s released of Dorie’s new book Dorie’s Cookies (which will be a signed copy….yay!).

-I also omitted the cranberries and added chocolate chip instead.
 I also butterscotch caramel in the fridge and I used that in place of the dulce de leche.
-As always, Dorie’s recipe worked great.
-That’s what I love about her…she test and test and test so that her recipes come out!

-- For the whoopie pies
+- For the whoopie pies:

 - 13⁄4 cups (238 grams) all-purpose flour